Mutual Broadcasting System: The Korean War and original drama's decline

 Before the Guterma fiasco, the network had maintained its reputation for running a strong and respected news organization.
 As the conflict on the Korean peninsula began to escalate in mid-1950, Mutual began airing two special nightly reports on the situation, featuring the commentary of Major George Fielding Eliot, military analyst for CBS during World War II.
-By August 1950, Mutual was represented by six correspondents in Korea, more than NBC or ABC.
+Six correspondents, more than NBC or ABC, were working for Mutual in Korea by August 1950.
 On occasion, Mutual's commentary programs made the news: On March 11, 1954, Fulton Lewis Jr. featured Senator Joseph McCarthy as his guest, two days after the senator's ethics had been called into question on the CBS TV show See It Now, hosted by Edward R. Murrow.
 In his radio interview, McCarthy dismissed Murrow as "the extreme left-wing, bleeding-heart element of television."
 In 1957, Mutual refused to air an episode of Clarence Manion's Manion Forum featuring Herbert V. Kohler Sr. due to controversy over the Kohler strikes.

 Mutual began the 1950s by entering the realm of adult science fiction with 2000 Plus on March 15, 1950, almost a month before NBC premiered the similarly themed Dimension X. The network picked up adventure series Challenge of the Yukon from ABC Radio, which originated at Mutual cofounder WXYZ in 1938 (but after the station left the network).
 Renamed Sergeant Preston of the Yukon, this show launched on Mutual on July 10, 1951.
 A partnership with Metro-Goldwyn-Mayer at the end of 1951 had the film studio supply up to six hours of programming per week starting in 1952 with The MGM Theater of the Air as its centerpiece, but the programs lasted for only one year.
 Another established drama, Phillips H. Lord's Counterspy, moved to Mutual in 1953 after a prior run on ABC.
 The network's other new offerings in 1953 were a further sign of the times—transcription reruns of Coke Time with Eddie Fisher (utilizing soundtracks from Fisher's NBC-TV show) and an audio simulcast of CBS-TV's Perry Como Chesterfield Show.
 The Shadow's long run finally ended in December 1954, followed by Sergeant Preston in June 1955.
-Gang Busters, another Lord serial which had runs on ABC, CBS and NBC throughout the 1940s and early 1950s, moved to Mutual in October 1955.
+Gang Busters, another Lord serial that ran on ABC, CBS, and NBC throughout the 1940s and early 1950s, moved to Mutual in October 1955.
 In November 1957, the final episodes of Counterspy and Gang Busters aired, ending the network's last two remaining half-hour original dramatic shows.
 Mutual had forsworn the genre and would not broadcast a new dramatic series until 1973 with the short-lived Rod Serling vehicle The Zero Hour.